The Beginner’s Guide to Email Design With Examples

 3. Focus on readability

-We discussed that typography impacts the readability, but it's only half the picture.
+We discussed that typography impacts readability, but it's only half the picture.
 Other things to keep in mind to maintain readability are as follows:

 • Add white space by dividing longer paragraphs into shorter paragraphs to reduce the mental load while reading.

-• Keep line height to 1.5 to 2 times the size of the text. (recommended by the W3C)
+• Keep line-height to 1.5 to 2 times the size of the text. (recommended by the W3C)

-• Use the font size of at least 14-16px for copy and 20-24 px for headlines.
+• Use a font size of at least 14-16px for copy and 20-24 px for headlines.

 Email design examples to inspire you